Augustus

 Augustus as a Masculine Name

-Personality Traits and Virtues Associated with Augustus
+Personality Traits & Virtues Associated with Augustus

 The Name Augustus in Modern Times